buildbuddy-io/buildbuddy/docs/cache-encryption-keys.md

 ---
 id: cache-encryption-keys
-title: Customer Managed Encryption Keys
+title: Customer-managed Encryption Keys
-sidebar_label: Customer Managed Encryption Keys
+sidebar_label: Customer-managed Encryption Keys
 ---

 BuildBuddy allows you to provide a managed key to be used to encrypt cache artifacts at rest.